- Home

 Town of Fort Mill Testing

 On Dec.
 16, 2021, the EPA announced new regulations in eliminating Lead in Drinking Water.
-Through several revisions, the EPA has laid groundwork for Public Water Systems (PWS) to begin collecting an inventory on each water systems’ covered area.
-Under these regulations, the Town of Fort Mill is required to inventory the public service water line and main, as well as the private side (which is the area between the meter and a house) in areas that were built before the year 1988.
-In 1988, a lead ban was issued in household plumbing.
+Through several revisions, the EPA has laid groundwork for Public Water Systems (PWS) to begin collecting an inventory on each water system's covered area.
+Under these regulations, the Town of Fort Mill is required to inventory the public service water line and main, as well as the private side (which is the area between the meter and a house) for each customer connection in areas that were built before the year 1988.
+In 1988, a lead ban was issued for materials used in household plumbing.

 In areas where the Town needs to sample, we will be required to view and document the service line type in the ground.
 This will require Town crews to dig an area in some yards around the meter box on both sides of the box to determine the material of the water line.
 Affected homeowners will be notified a week in advance of the work.
 In an effort to limit the number of homes that need to be tested, the EPA and S.C.
 Department of Health and Environmental Control (SCDHEC) will allow Town crews to use an average of homes in neighborhoods that were built by the same developer at a specific time.
 As part of this process, you may notice Fort Mill employees around the area or in your yard collecting this information.